PCJohn/attractors/README.md

 **1. Standard Hopfield Nets**

 **Hopfield update rules:**
 Compare storage capacity of Hopfield nets with different update rules.
 Insert random vectors into a net with 100 units and track recall accuracy.
 The Storkey update rule gives more capacity with unbiased vectors.
 It also does much better when the patterns are correlated.
+Note that the outer product rule drops accuracy after 0.14N.

 Plot on the left: unbiased memory vectors (+1 or -1 with probability 0.5)